Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Reworked the Terminology, Introduction and Scope
 * Added Document section
-* Reworked the Recommendations section to not use RFC8174 keywords but to describe threat mitigations, optimisations and other options.
-Split the recommendations up into 3 subsections: on the wire, at rest and upstream
+* Reworked the Recommendations section to describe threat mitigations, optimisations and other options.
+Split the recommendations up into 3
+  subsections: on the wire, at rest and upstream
 * Applied virtually all of Amelia Andersdotter's suggested changes.

 draft-dickinson-dprive-bcp-op-00